Quantum biology

 Overview

 The role of computational biochemistry in understanding and quantifying the quantum nature of life and biological systems cannot be overestimated.
-At Surrey, in the last five years, we have paved the way for innovative approaches in this area, in particular for understanding the role of proton tunnelling and de-localisation in the creation of point defects in DNA, which could have implications for cancer research as well as helping us understand the rate of evolution.
+At Surrey, we have paved the way for innovative approaches in this area, in particular for understanding the role of proton tunnelling and de-localisation in the creation of point defects in DNA, which could have implications for cancer research as well as helping us understand the rate of evolution.

-There is still considerable work that we can do using computational approaches, which include quantum chemistry combined with multi-scale simulations and open quantum systems.
-Among those “long-term goals” there are:
+There is still considerable work to do using computational approaches, which include quantum chemistry combined with multi-scale simulations and open quantum system theory.
+Among those long-term goals are:

-- The interaction of light and electromagnetic radiations with DNA and their role in generating DNA damage through coherent quantum processes.
+• The interaction of light and electromagnetic radiation with DNA and its role in generating DNA damage through coherent quantum processes.

-Close collaboration with mathematical and theoretical physics research is also essential as new methods and algorithms need to be developed to elucidate the connection between purely quantum particles such as electrons and protons with “classical” environments such as proteins, solvents and ligands.
+To progress on these problems, computational methods need to be applied in conjunction with state-of-the-art experimental techniques such as time-resolved spectroscopy and ultrafast scattering.
+Close collaboration of chemists, mathematicians and theoretical physicists is essential as new methods and algorithms are developed to elucidate the connection between purely quantum particles (electrons and protons) and classical environments such as proteins, solvents and ligands.

 Proton tunnelling in DNA in an open quantum system approach